HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/srtcfg_jcr_colls.md

 4. Specify the following values for the parameters:

-    Search Service
+    -   **Search Service**

-    :   Select the required search service the JCR collection uses.
+        Select the required search service the JCR collection uses.
 If you have a stand-alone environment, select **Default Portal Service**.
 If you have a clustered environment, select **Remote Search Service**.

-    Location of collection
+    -   **Location of collection**

-    :   The directory location for the collection where you intend the search collection to be created.
+        The directory location for the collection where you intend the search collection to be created.
 This parameter is to be specified as index directory location/collection name.
 For example, if the index directory is c:/JCR and the collection name is JCRCollection1, then the location of the collection must be specified as c:/JCR/JCRCollection1.

         **Note:** Verify that the jcr.textsearch.indexdirectory resource value is updated with c:/JCR.
 To view this resource and corresponding value, complete the following steps:

         1. Go to **Resources** \> **Resource Environment** \> **Resource Environment Providers** and select **JCR ConfigService PortalContent**.
         2. In the Additional Properties section of the Configuration window, select **Custom properties**.
         3. Find jcr.textsearch.indexdirectory and update the value if needed.
-    Name of collection.
+    -   **Name of collection.**

-    :   The name of the collection must be JCRCollection1.
+        The name of the collection must be JCRCollection1.

-    Description of collection
+    -   **Description of collection**

-    :   This parameter is optional.
+        This parameter is optional.
 Specify JCR seedlist collection.

-    Specify Collection language
+    -   **Specify Collection language**

-    :   Specify the collection language.
+        Specify the collection language.
 By default this parameter is set to English \(United States\).

     After you create the new collection, you can see the name of the collection you created in the list.